It's all about pie for the holidays!

 - Optional: egg wash (1 egg white + 1 T water, beaten with fork) brushed on top before baking

-- Optional: 2 teaspoons sugar, for sprinkling on top before last 10 minutes of baking
+- Optional: 2 teaspoons sugar for sprinkling on top before the last 10 minutes of baking

-- Preheat oven to 425° and set oven rack in the middle of the oven.
+- Preheat oven to 425° and set the oven rack in the middle of the oven.

 - Peel and slice apples (slices should be thin, but need not be uniform).
 If you have a food processor, use the slicing blade to speed up the process.

 - Place apple slices in a large bowl.
 Add lemon juice.
-In a small bowl, mix together brown sugar, salt, cinnamon, nutmeg and flour until well-combined.
+In a small bowl, mix brown sugar, salt, cinnamon, nutmeg, and flour until well-combined.
 Pour the dry mixture over the apples and, using your hands, toss until all slices are fairly evenly coated.

-- Place one pie crust in a 9-inch pie plate Add half of the apple mixture.
-Place four slices of butter, spaced evenly, on top of the apples.
-Add remaining apple mixture, arranging the slices so they form a small mound.
+- Place one pie crust on a 9-inch pie plate and add half of the apple mixture.
+Place four slices of butter (spaced evenly) on top of the apples.
+Add the remaining apple mixture arranging the slices so they form a small mound.
 Top with remaining butter.

-- Place second pie crust over filling.
-Seal the edges of both crusts by pressing the crusts together, and then tucking them under to form an even edge.
+- Place the second pie crust over the filling.
+Seal the edges of both of the crusts by pressing together, and then tucking them under to form an even edge.

-- If you want to add decorations, use cookie cutters to cut out shapes using extra dough.
-Place these on around the edges or over top of the pie.
+- If you want to add decorations using the leftover dough, use cookie cutters to cut out shapes.
+Place the cut-out shapes around the edges or over the top of the pie.
 These can be used instead of or in addition to a second pie crust.

 - Brush with egg wash if desired.
 (If you are planning to freeze your pie, add the egg wash later, as instructed below, right before baking.)